If you haven’t been sleeping right, listen up:

 Not to worry – listening to Sleep With Me isn’t the only mental anti-insomnia method that can distract your mind from anxious rumination.

-The Cognitive Shuffle Scrambles Your Thoughts to Overcome Insomnia
+3. The Cognitive Shuffle Lets You Scramble Your Thoughts to Overcome Insomnia

 No, the Cognitive Shuffle isn’t a dance craze from the future.